-Award-winning technology journalist Alexander Wolfe is currently creating branded content on Forbes.com for Oracle Corp.
-From 2006 until this past June, he variously led the editorial teams on InformationWeek.com, EE Times, and Design News.
+Award-winning technology journalist Alexander Wolfe is currently Senior Director, Oracle.com.
+From 2006 until mid-2013, he variously led the editorial teams on InformationWeek.com, EE Times, and Design News.
 In each case, he was able to significantly grow site traffic, while upsetting legacy stakeholders by his disinterest in the print mind-set.

 As a columnist, Wolfe is known for his opinionated, insightful coverage of both the computer industry (IT) and personal tech.
 His sometimes snarky but always sui generis musings on the twin titans of the PC Tick-Tock Era—Intel and Microsoft—were almost recognized by the 2008 Jesse H. Neal Awards, where his blog was a finalist.

 After almost two decades, Wolfe would increasingly like to turn the page on the story for which he's best known, though he continues to spotlight it because it remains a useful career-gooser.
 As a young(er) EE Times reporter, he broke the news about Intel's Pentium floating-point division bug.
 It remains arguably among the top five tech stories of the past quarter-century, as well as the biggest story in the history of the electronics-industry trade press, period.
 The piece, which can legitimately be called investigative journalism, was ferreted out by applying broad technical knowledge—Wolfe was originally trained as an engineer at New York City’s formerly tuition-free Cooper Union—and adding some virtual shoe leather.
 (See Richard Tedlow's account in his biography of Andy Grove.)